dsloanm-uodit/hpc-docs/docs/software/nextflow.md

 ## Usage

-Create a job script containing your desired Nextflow command, always including `-profile uod_hpc` to ensure the correct cluster configuration is applied.
+Create a job script containing your desired Nextflow command, always including `-profile uod_hpc` when running an nf-core pipeline to ensure the correct cluster configuration is applied.
 For example:

 ```console
 nano myjobscript.sh